sftcd/tinfoil/README.md

 ## Meta-Points

-In this section we call out some generic issues that all cause all "break-TLS" proposals fail.
+In this section we call out some generic issues that all cause all "break-TLS" proposals to fail.

 - As with most of these break-TLS attempts, the proponents have apparently only analysed the deployments about which